Employer Failure To Engage In An Interactive Process To Accommodate Disability

 Many employers simply fail or refuse to engage in a dialogue that will lead to a practical remedy.
 For example, a person with a back injury might need permanent lifting restrictions or frequent breaks to walk around.
 A person with a mental disability may be able to focus and function better in another position or department.
 The accommodation may be physical, such as special equipment, or administrative, such as adjusting your work hours or duties.
 Whatever the disability, the employer must remain flexible and open to helping you create a work environment that acknowledges and alleviates your struggles.

 We force employers to live up to their obligations and we pursue damages for employer failure to engage in an interactive process to accommodate disability.
-Call toll free at 866-590-6082 or e-mail us to arrange a free consultation at our offices in San Jose, Oakland or San Francisco.
+Call toll free at 415-692-0462 or e-mail us to arrange a free consultation.
+We represent clients from all over the Bay Area, including Marin County, Oakland and San Francisco.